 Saskatoon Curbside Swap

-These downloadable and customizable materials may help you promote your event:
+These material may help you promote your event:

 - Kitchen utensils